MaciejGawel/strangler/assignment.md

 ## Implementation instructions

 - Deploy Zipkin Service
-- Gather spans from all microservices (including Proxy)
+- Gather spans from all microservices (including Gateway)

 As a result of this exercise, prepare a report containing detailed information
 about: